 Figure6.
 Usage of the splitted dataset

-Divide the quantile normalized dataset randomly into discovery(cancer 35, control 35) and validation dataset(cancer 11, control 10)
+Divide the quantile normalized dataset randomly into discovery(cancer 35, control 35) and validation dataset(cancer 11, control 10).
+There should be no overlap between discovery and validation dataset. (validation dataset will be used in lab10)

 Get differentially expressed genes

-Using the above quantile normalized dataset, find differentially expressed genes between cancer and control samples based on the student t-test.
+Using the above quantile normalized “discovery” dataset, find differentially expressed genes between cancer and control samples based on the student t-test.
 Perform t-test for each gene between the conditions and select differentially expressed genes which have p-value < 0.05 (refer below “useful functions for this lab”).

 Q. Get DEGs of the dataset and their p-values